Is My Vision Too Bad for LASIK?

 Occasionally, some patients even chose to have PRK LASIK enhancement after their original LASIK surgery.

 20/20 vision (or better!) is possible with LASIK at Eye Center of Texas

 The majority of patients who choose to have LASIK eye surgery report that their vision is now at 20/20 or better.

 Don’t sit around wondering “Is my vision too bad for LASIK eye surgery?” and avoid taking action.
 You deserve clear vision.
 Eye Center of Texas, known for providing some of the best LASIK in Houston, is helping people restore their eyesight each and every day.

 And remember: Even if your prescription doesn’t make you a candidate for LASIK now, that doesn’t mean LASIK will be unavailable to you for forever.
 Technology is always improving, and we encourage you to continue to check back.

-To meet with our nationally recognized surgeons, call us at 713-395-1515 or contact us online to set up your free consultation today.
+To meet with our nationally recognized surgeons, call us at 713-395-1515 or contact us online to set up your consultation today.